Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

-According to the BLS, employment of Licensed Vocational Nurses is projected to grow 12 percent by 2026, which is higher-than-average compared to other occupations.
+According to the BLS, employment of Licensed Vocational Nurses is projected to grow 9 percent by 2030, which is about as fast as the average for all occupations.
 The Bureau of Labor Statistics has linked this demand to the aging baby-boomer population.
 As they head toward retirement, their need for healthcare services is expected to increase at a steady rate.

 To keep up with the demand, LPNs/LVNs will be needed in residential care facilities and home health environments.
 A number of chronic conditions have also become more prevalent in recent years.
 More nurses will assist patients with these conditions in skilled nursing and other extended-care facilities.
 Plus, some procedures that had to be done in hospitals are now being performed elsewhere, creating a demand in other settings (think outpatient-care centers).